mesut-by/CLIP-Foundation/README.md

 ---
-# Image-Text Matching
+# CLIP-Foundation

 ## Project Description
-This project involves the implementation of a custom CLIP (Contrastive Language-Image Pretraining) model that detects the best-matching images based on text inputs.
-The goal of the project is to gain experience in text-based visual matching projects and to integrate it with VQGAN or BigGAN for text-to-image generation in the future.
+This project is focused on designing a **CLIP (Contrastive Language-Image Pretraining) model from scratch** to gain a deep understanding of its architecture and functionality.
+The primary goal is to **learn how to build and implement a CLIP model** while acquiring experience in embedding text and images into a shared representation space.

+To solidify this learning process, the model has been trained on an **image-text matching task**, demonstrating its ability to align textual descriptions with corresponding visual representations.

-### Overall Goal of the Project
+## Overall Goal of the Project
-This project includes a custom CLIP model that merges text and visual data into a shared embedding space.
-Users can provide text inputs to allow the model to find the best-matching images from the dataset.
-In the next stages, I plan to expand this project to serve as a foundation for text-to-image generation projects.
+The main objective of this project is to **develop a strong foundation in CLIP architecture and text-image embedding techniques**.
+The knowledge and experience gained from this implementation will be valuable for future **text-to-image (T2I) and text-to-video (T2V) generative AI projects**, helping to understand how text embedding should be handled effectively in such models.

 ### Dataset Used
 The **Flickr30k** dataset, licensed under **CC0: Public Domain**, was used in this project.
 This dataset is suitable and widely used for tasks such as text-based image matching, image captioning, and similar applications.
 The dataset can be freely used in both commercial and non-commercial projects without any restrictions.